go-pg/docs/docs/models.md

+---
+template: main.html
+---

 # Models

 Models are defined using Go structs which are mapped to PostgreSQL tables.
 Exported struct fields are mapped to table columns, unexported fields are ignored.

 ## Struct tags

-go-pg recognizes following optional struct field tags:
+To override defaults, use following optional struct field tags:

 | Tag                                                  | Comment                                                            |
 | ---------------------------------------------------- | ------------------------------------------------------------------ |